abdusabri/eslint-plugin-func-params-args/docs/rules/func-params.md

 - `arrowFuncExpression`: accepts an integer indicating the max number of parameters used in an arrow function expression.
 This overrides the global limit

+- `funcTypeAnnotation`: accepts an integer indicating the max number of parameters used in a TypeScript function type annotation.
+This overrides the global limit

 If you have a need to set the value of an option to `0`, it is a valid limit that's supported by this rule.

 If you want to disable this rule (removing all restrictions) for any of the options, you can set its value to `-1`.
 For example, setting an option like `"arrowFuncExpression": -1` in the config, allows you to use arrow functions with any number of parameters (basically from 0 to an unlimited number of parameters).
 This overrides the global limit.